actions-marketplace-validations/ZeitOnline_gh-action-baseproject/README.md

 ## Example Usage

-### Authenticate against GKE and GCR
+### Authenticate against GKE and GAR

 Set up authentication against the Cluster that is configured for the project-environment.
-Also authenticate against GCR.
-All following steps will be fully authenticated to K8s/GCR.
+Also authenticate against GAR.
+All following steps will be fully authenticated to K8s/GAR.

 ```yaml
 jobs: